canonical/ubuntu-mir/README.md

 TODO: - The package has important open bugs, listing them: TBD
 TODO-A: - The package does not deal with exotic hardware we cannot support
 TODO-B: - The package does deal with exotic hardware, such hardware is available
-TODO-B:   to the team for debugging, test, verification and development via
+TODO-B:   to the team for debugging, test, verification and development via:
 RULE: This is about confidence to be able to maintain the package, therefore
 RULE: any option (the examples or anything else you add) is "valid", but it
 RULE: depends on the case if that is then considered sufficient.
 RULE: The following examples are in descending order in regard to how "ok" they
 RULE: likely will be.
-TODO-B1: testflinger under the following queue(s): TBD
+TODO-B1:   - testflinger under the following queue(s): TBD
-TODO-B2: (multiple) Canonical systems in the TBD computing center/lab
+TODO-B2:   - (multiple) Canonical systems in the TBD computing center/lab
-TODO-B3: an engineering sample in engineers home on TBD team, manager TBD
+TODO-B3:   - an engineering sample in engineers home on TBD team, manager TBD
-TODO-B4: (multiple) cloud providers as type: TBD
+TODO-B4:   - (multiple) cloud providers as type: TBD
-TODO-B5: hopefully somewhen getting it due to TBD
+TODO-B5:   - hopefully somewhen getting it due to TBD

 [Quality assurance - testing]
 RULE: - The package must include a non-trivial test suite